Our disclosure process is open source

 open a pull request against our

 All of your disclosures will improve your GitHub contributions graph, so you get the best of both worlds.
-Open source contributions and some extra dollar!

-We pay $25 for every disclosure where:
+We accept every disclosure where:

 A fix is not already available